-Open 5 pm to 9 pm on Friday and Saturday
+5 pm to 10 pm on Friday and Saturday

-Adobe STEAM Lab is ILLUMINATE’s spin on STEAM programming (science, technology, engineering, ART and mathematics).
-In partnership with Utah Arts Alliance, Spy Hop, and the Salt Lake Maker Faire, this space is designed for attendees of all ages to engage in interactive activities built around light and technology.
-Sponsored by Adobe.
+STEAM Lab is ILLUMINATE’s spin on STEAM programming (science, technology, engineering, ART and mathematics).
+In partnership with Make Salt Lake, Utah Arts Alliance, Spy Hop, Illuminating Engineering Society, AMES Ampers High School Robotics Team and others.
+This space is designed for attendees of all ages to engage in interactive activities built around light and technology.

-Amazing Animations by Utah Film Center – Open 5 to 9 pm on Friday and Saturday
+5 to 10 pm on Friday and Saturday

 Kids Lab at Discovery Gateway